 Aretext allows you to define custom menu items to run shell commands.
 This provides a simple, yet powerful, way to extend aretext.

-You can add new menu commands by editing the YAML config file at
+You can add new menu commands by editing the config file:

 - name: custom-menu-rule pattern: "**/myproject/**" config: menuCommands: - name: my custom menu command shellCmd: echo 'hello world!' | less mode: terminal # or "silent" or "insert" or "fileLocations"

 After restarting the editor, the new command will be available in the command menu.
 Selecting the new command will launch a shell (configured by the

 $SHELL environment variable) and execute the shell command (in this case, echoing "hello world").

 The "mode" parameter controls how aretext handles the command's input and output.
 There are four modes:

 |insert||none||insert into document||paste from system clipboard, insert snippet, comment/uncomment selection, ...|

 |fileLocations||none||file location menu||grep for word under cursor, ...|